If you really want it dead, choose us

 In addition, if an aminopyralid herbicide is used on your site (e.g. ICADE or Garlon Ultra), this herbicide can be absorbed by the grass and the herbicide remains active for a long period.
 This means that the grass cuttings themselves can act as herbicide if they are used as compost or if they come into contact with other plants.
 For this reason, aminopyralid-based herbicide treatments are not suitable for domestic gardens or landscaped areas.

 WHEN CAN I START PLANTING?

 Anything you plant before the end of the herbicide regime will potentially be killed by future applications.
 We recommend putting ant plants that you want to keep in movable pots so that they can be moved out of the way during herbicide application.

-You can potentially plant these once JKSL have signed off the treatment as complete – but you should be aware that in some cases, disturbing Japanese knotweed’s root system can cause the plant to re-grow, and you should still take care when digging in the area.
-You should ask JKSL for advice before doing this.
+You can potentially plant these once JKSL have signed off the treatment as complete – but you should be aware that in some cases, disturbing the root system can cause the plant to re-grow, and you should still take care when digging in the area.
+You should ask your contact at JKSL for advice.